clef-longeval/longeval-code/clef26/topic-extraction/baseline/README.md

-# Baseline for the Topic Creation Task at LongEval'26 (Currently under Review)
+# Baseline for the Topic Extraction Task at LongEval'26

-This directory contains a baseline for the topic creation task of [LongEval 2026](https://clef-longeval.github.io/) (**attention: this is currently under review and therefore WIP**).
+This directory contains a baseline for the topic creation task of [LongEval 2026](https://clef-longeval.github.io/).
 This baseline uses the [LongEval ir_datasets extension](https://github.com/clef-longeval/ir-datasets-longeval) without modification and tracks resource consumption in the [ir_metadata format](https://www.ir-metadata.org/).

 ## Development